CDCgov/ixa/examples/births-deaths/README.md

 ```

 ## Age Groups
 Age groups are defined in the population manager as an `enum`.
-These groups are determined for each person using the trait `get_person_age_group`.
+These groups are determined for each person using the method `get_person_age_group`.
 This function estimates the current age group based on the time of the simulation and the time of birth.
 In this example, the force of infection varies for each of the three age groups defined below.
 Hence, a hash map contains the force of infection for each of these groups and is saved as a global property.

 ```rust
 pub enum AgeGroupRisk {